Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Teaching Metacognitive Skills to Children with Learning Disabilities by H. Lee Swanson (1990)

-This comprehensive review examines decades of research on metacognitive instruction for students with learning disabilities.
-Swanson identifies explicit strategy instruction, modelling, and practice with feedback as critical components of effective intervention.
+This thorough reviewexamines decades of research on metacognitive instruction for students with learning disabilities.
+Swanson identifies explicit strategy instruction, modelling, and practise with feedback as critical components of effective intervention.
 The paper provides evidence that metacognitive deficits in learning disabled students are not insurmountable but respond to systematic instruction.
-View study - 543 citations
+View study, 543 citations

 Metacognition in Autism Spectrum Disorders by Catherine Grainger and colleagues (2016)

 Grainger's research team investigated metacognitive monitoring abilities in autistic children compared to neurotypical peers.
 They found that autistic students have particular difficulty assessing their own understanding and knowing when they need help.
-The paper discusses implications for educational practice, emphasising the need for explicit instruction in self-monitoring strategies and visual supports.
-View study - 167 citations
+The paper discusses implications for educational practise, emphasising the need for explicit instruction in self-monitoring strategies and visual supports.
+View study, 167 citations

 Burden examines how dyslexia affects not just literacy skills but also metacognitive beliefs and self-regulation.
-His research shows that dyslexic students often develop negative metacognitive beliefs about their learning capabilities, which becomes a self-fulfilling prophecy.
-The paper argues that building positive metacognitive awareness alongside literacy intervention is crucial for long-term success.
-View study - 189 citations
+His research shows that dyslexic students often develop negative metacognitive beliefs about their learning capabilities, which becomes a self-fulfiling prophecy.
+The paper argues that building positive metacognitive awareness alongside literacy intervention is important for long-term success.
+View study, 189 citations

 The key principles are clear: make thinking processes explicit, reduce cognitive load through visual supports and structured frameworks, break complex skills into manageable steps, respect neurodivergent thinking patterns, and ensure consistency across educational contexts.
 When these principles are applied systematically, neurodivergent students develop the metacognitive skills that enable them to understand their own cognitive profiles, select appropriate strategies, monitor their progress, and regulate their learning.